2020 House Bills

 |HB247||Strong Oppose||High Priority||Rep. Hart +1||Allows noncompetitive negotiation under the Kentucky Model Procurement Code for purchase or sale of wholesale electric power or natural gas by a local public agency like municipal utilities.
 In other words, municipal utilities will not have to use competitive bidding under the model procurement code to purchase and sell wholesale electricity and gas.||To Nat.
 Resources, Posted in Committee 1/16. |

-Improved language is anticipated soon, but still expected to be problematic.
+Improved language was anticipated, but still expected to be problematic.

 |HB295||Support||Rep. Sorolis||Amend KRS 160.345 to require at least 25 minutes of student physical activity each school day; expand requirement to include students up to grade 8; and prioritize free play activities taking place outdoors.
 KCC supports our partner groups who prioritize getting children into the outdoors.||1/23 to Education (H)|

 |HB302||Support||Rep. DuPlessis||Replaces Kentucky Coordinate System of 1983 with the Kentucky State Plane Coordinate System to adopt a projected coordinate system framework that is technically sound, accurate, and consistent with federal policies.
 Will make property surveys more accurate.||1/23 to Small Bus. & Inf.
 Tech (H).
 Passed House 94-0.
 Passed Senate 33-0 and delivered to the Governor on 3/26.|